RapidSoftwareSolutions/Marketplace-PubNub-Package/README.md

 # PubNub Package
 The Instagram Package can be used to build real time application based on the PubNub platform.
-* Domain:pubnub.com
+* Domain: pubnub.com
-* Credentials: publishKey,subscribeKey,secretKey
+* Credentials: publishKey, subscribeKey, secretKey

 ## How to get credentials:
 0. Item one